Chris Mulligan

 Tessa Brunoir

 Originally from North Carolina, I graduated from Smith College (‘17) with a BA in Geosciences.
 I am an “early life” geobiologist and a paleobiologist primarily interested in major biotic turn over events during the Neoproterozoic.
 My previous experience is in geology, however, while in the Gold Lab I plan to incorporate genetic phylogeny tools and biomarker data to help render a more complete picture of early eukaryotic evolution.
+Broadly, I am interested in the Earth’s biogeochemistry, how major biotic turnover events are triggered, and how Earth’s geochemistry responds.
+I have previously worked on projects in North America involving redox geochemistry during the Late Devonian-Early Mississippian and Cambrian carbon isotopes, as well as Cryogenian geochronology in Namibia.

 Hannah Hensel